HOW TO TIE DYE at home: the complete guide

 Tie-Dyed garments are so cute and colorful, it’s no wonder so many people love them.
 Dyeing is super-easy and can be a fun project to make with kids (under supervision, of course).
 They will create the most amazing, unique, and personalized pieces of clothing they’ll be proud to wear.

-When it comes to how to DIY tie dye, the basic principle is in its own name: simply fold or crumple a piece of fabric, tie it, and apply the dye either directly on the fabric, or by dipping it in a dye vat.
+Read on to see all the essential instructions and tips for making lots of fun tie-dye designs at home, including the famous rainbow spiral.
+When it comes to how to DIY tie dye, the basic principle is in its own name: simply fold or crumple a piece of fabric, tie it, and apply the dye either directly on the fabric, or by dipping it in the dye.
 Ties create white patterns, as they don’t allow the dye to penetrate the fabric evenly.
+The pattern depends on your style and what you want to achieve.

-Types of Tie Dye
+Types of Tie Dye you can use

 Traditional Tie Dye